Joshua Hassan: Personal life

-Sir Joshua died in his sleep at the age of 81 on 1 July 1997 at Old St. Bernard's Hospital, after having been admitted the previous day complaining of back pains.
+Sir Joshua died in his sleep at the age of 81 on 1 July 1997 at Old St. Bernard's Hospital, after having been admitted the previous day complaining of back pain.

 According to Peter Caruana, Chief Minister of Gibraltar at the time of Hassan's death:

 "No one has done more to establish and promote the identity and maintain the rights of the people of Gibraltar."

 In 1997, a special stamp was issued by the Gibraltar Philatelic Bureau to pay tribute to Sir Joshua Hassan.

+In July 2026, the Government of Gibraltar renamed Gibraltar International Airport to Joshua Hassan Gibraltar International Airport.